comtravo/comtravo.github.io/_posts/2019-01-31-what-ive-learned-from-learning-how-to-learn.md

 !!!
 CHUNK IMAGE
 ![](/images/2019_01_31/chunking.jpeg)

 Chunks have a physical representation in our brain, they are neurones bound together (literally) through use and meaning.
 Chunking is the process of creating these connections between the neurones.
-Chunking happens when you are in a focused mode of learning or thinking.
-The purpose of chunking is to gradually build towards understanding a bigger picture.
-Similar to how individual pieces of a puzzle don't carry a lot of meaning, having lots of pieces connect together one can start to see the overall picture forming.
+Chunking happens when you are in a **focused mode** of learning or thinking.
+The purpose of chunking is to gradually build towards understanding a _bigger picture_.
+Similar to how individual pieces of a puzzle don't carry a lot of meaning, and having lots of pieces connected together, one can start to see the overall picture is forming.

 Once you have enough chunks, you'll understand the **bigger picture** better.
 Interestingly, knowing the bigger picture beforehand can also help to learn faster as the overall framework for the chunks already exists.

 Chunking is a bottom up process, where as getting the big picture is a top down process.
 If we can do both at the same time, we will develop a better understanding faster.

 To achieve gaining lots of chunks, one must practice intently and regularly by using the focus mode. **Recalling** and testing yourself with what you've learned is the best method for grasping and strengthening knowledge into long term memory.

 ### Seeing the Bigger Picture

+!!!PUZZLE IMAGE
+![](/images/2019_01_31/bigpicture.png)

-Bigger picture is the meaning we are looking for.
-It can be specific to a field and often is personal.
+The big picture is the meaning we are looking for.
+It can be specific to a field and often personal.
 It can be tricky as well, because you may not have enough knowledge or exprerience to grasp the bigger picture.
 This is what I call the pitfalls of the bigger picture.
 To mitigate this problem, one can try to be conscious about his/her missing parts in the picture.
 Obviously there would always many missing parts because you can't know everything.

-!!!PUZZLE IMAGE
-![](/images/2019_01_31/bigpicture.png)

 It's quite common that you get stuck on a problem because you initially have some ideas about what the solution could be.
-These initial ideas may block your ability to see the real solution.
-This problem is known as **Einstellung**: you're limiting the possible range of solutions to some subset, which may not contain the real solution.
+These initial ideas may block your ability to see a better solution.
+This problem is known as **Einstellung**: you're limiting the possible range of solutions to some subset, which may not contain the best solution.
 Possible ways out of this is transfering knowledge from a different domain or looking at the bigger picture.

 Chunks are not only connected within one specific field but also across fields - if you will, the chunks form not only one 2-dimensional puzzle but multiple interconnected hyper-dimensional puzzles.
 Often, you'll find that a chunk is related to multiple other chunks in multiple other fields, Oakley and Sejnowski call this **transfering**.